-- Salt: Use salt as a lever to perfectly season the rice.
+- Salt: Add kosher salt to season the broth and rice.

 The full recipe with measurements is in the recipe card below.